QingJiuYS/Syntax_extraction/README.md

 Step 1: Pre_process
 -------------------

 In this step, We preprocess all protocol dissector files and store the processed content under `pre_process/proto_files/`.
-Extract the names and dissector information for all protocols, and generate the `proto_table` and `dissect_table` under `pre_process/`.
+Extract all names and dissector information of all protocols, and generate the `proto_table` and `dissect_table` under `pre_process/`.

 This step can be performed with the following command: